The Birth of the Translation Yakyu

 The Japanization of Baseball Terminology and Cultural Establishment

 Along with baseball's introduction, many English baseball terms were translated or transliterated into Japanese.
 Chinese character translations such as dasha (batter), toshu (pitcher), and yugekishu (shortstop) played important roles in incorporating baseball into Japan's cultural context.
 The term yugekishu for shortstop is particularly interesting as it was borrowed from military terminology, demonstrating the influence of military culture in Meiji-era Japanese society.
 Meanwhile, basic terms like strike, ball, and out became established in their English forms, creating a unique baseball language mixing Japanese and English.
 This linguistic hybrid embodies Japan's cultural characteristic of accepting foreign culture while uniquely digesting it.
-In recent years, new English terms like relief, closer, and setup man have been increasingly adopted directly, advancing the internationalization of baseball terminology.
+From the 2000s onward, new English terms like relief, closer, and setup man have been increasingly adopted directly, advancing the internationalization of baseball terminology.